An effective upper bound for anti-canonical volumes of singular Fano threefolds: Introduction

 A normal projective variety $X$ is a {\it Fano} variety if $-K_X$ is ample.
 According to the minimal model program, Fano varieties form a fundamental class in the birational classification of algebraic varieties.

-One recent breakthrough in birational geometry is the proof of the Borisov--Alexeev--Borisov conjecture by Birkar \cite{Bir19, Bir21}, which states that for a fixed positive integer $d$ and a positive real number $\epsilon$, the set of $d$-dimensional Fano varieties with $\epsilon$-lc singularities forms a bounded family.
-During the proof, one important step is to establish the upper bound for the anti-canonical volume $(-K_X)^d$ for an $\epsilon$-lc Fano variety $X$ of dimension $d$ (\cite[Theorem~1.6]{Bir19}).
+One recent breakthrough in birational geometry is the proof of the Borisov--Alexeev--Borisov conjecture by Birkar \cite{Bir19, Bir21}, which states that for a fixed positive integer $d$ and a positive real number $\epsilon$, the set of $d$-dimensional Fano varieties with $\epsilon$-klt singularities forms a bounded family.
+During the proof, one important step is to establish the upper bound for the anti-canonical volume $(-K_X)^d$ for an $\epsilon$-klt Fano variety $X$ of dimension $d$ (\cite[Theorem~1.6]{Bir19}).

-Motivated by the classification theory of $3$-folds, we mainly focus on the anti-canonical volume $(-K_X)^3$ for an $\epsilon$-lc Fano $3$-fold $X$.
+Motivated by the classification theory of $3$-folds, we mainly focus on the anti-canonical volume $(-K_X)^3$ for an $\epsilon$-klt Fano $3$-fold $X$.
 In this direction, Lai \cite{Lai16} gave an upper bound for those $X$ which are $\mathbb{Q}$-factorial and of Picard rank $1$, which is over $O((\frac{4}{\epsilon})^{384/\epsilon^5})$; later, the first author \cite{Jiang21} showed the existence of a non-explicit upper bound; recently, Birkar \cite{Bir22} gave the first explicit upper bound, which is about $O(\frac{2^{1536/\epsilon^3}}{\epsilon^9})$.

-The main goal of this paper is to provide a reasonably small explicit upper bound with a sharp order, for the anti-canonical volume of an $\epsilon$-lc Fano $3$-fold.
-Here we state the result for a larger class of varieties containing $\epsilon$-lc Fano $3$-folds.
-Recall that a normal projective variety $X$ is said to be {\it of $\epsilon$-lc Fano type} if there exists an effective $\mathbb{R}$-divisor $B$ such that $(X, B)$ is $\epsilon$-lc and $-(K_X+B)$ is ample.
+The main goal of this paper is to provide a reasonably small explicit upper bound with a sharp order, for the anti-canonical volume of an $\epsilon$-klt Fano $3$-fold.
+Here we state the result for a larger class of varieties containing $\epsilon$-klt Fano $3$-folds.
+Recall that a normal projective variety $X$ is said to be {\it of $\epsilon$-Fano type} if there exists an effective $\mathbb{R}$-divisor $B$ such that $(X, B)$ is $\epsilon$-klt and $-(K_X+B)$ is ample.